ITStudioAT/spa/README.md

 ## What is Laravel-Spa
-Laravel-Spa installs all necessary items for a fresh Laravel Single Page Application.
+Laravel-Spa installs all necessary items for a fresh Laravel Single Page Application..

 The installation uses next to laravel:
 - Vue with Vue-Router as Javascript-Framework and routing